 The cost can vary depending on your SSL needs:

 - In most cases, you will need to protect a single primary domain.
 The yearly $200 cost includes the single certificate, as well as our time implementing it and managing it.

 - In some cases, you might need a multi-certificate for up to 5 subdomains.
 The yearly $300 cost includes the multi certificate, as well as our time implementing it and managing it.

 - In few very cases, some sites require their own wildcard certificate to protect all subdomains.
 The yearly $450 cost includes the wildcard certificate, as well as our time implementing it and managing it.

 If you are a new Speak client and you already own an SSL certificate, please reach out to our team to discuss options for implementation, or make sure you mention this during the launch preparation process for your site.
 It is imperative that we continue to protect your newly launched SiteWrench site, as Google and other search engines have cached your existing site as secure.

 It is possible in some cases to use an existing SSL certificate you own already.
 This will depend on your SSL provider, which server the SSL is set up on, and who manages it.
 If it is possible to use this existing SSL, the only charge you will incur is the hourly fee for implementing this SSL on our servers.
 With this option, your team maintains the SSL as well as the process of yearly renewal.

-For more detailed information on how the SSL setup process works, please refer to our Sitewrench Support article or contact our Sitewrench Community Manager by submitting a ticket through your site or email firstname.lastname@example.org.
+For more detailed information on how the SSL setup process works, please contact our Sitewrench Community Manager by submitting a ticket through your site or email firstname.lastname@example.org.